medtrailtech/will-sdk-for-signature-windows/GETTING-STARTED.md

 ## HTML Samples

 Open the html samples in Internet Explorer - the only browser which will support ActiveX.
-To use the Signature SDK in an alternative browser see Signature SDK SigCaptX.
+To use the Signature Library in an alternative browser see the cross-browser support library SigCaptX.

 In IE you must 'Allow blocked content' as prompted to allow the ActiveX control to run.
 You can remove the prompt through IE Tools...Internet options...Advanced...Security: Allow active content

-If you installed the 64-bit version of the Signature SDK you will need to run the 64-bit version of Internet Explorer.
-If you installed the 64-bit version of the Signature SDK you will need to run the 64-bit version of Internet Explorer.
+If you installed the 64-bit version of the Signature Library you will need to run the 64-bit version of Internet Explorer.

 ### TestSDKCapture.html